o-korol/scheduler_modular/README.md

 - Connects to the `schedule.db` database in the `assets` folder.
 - Retrieves all unique course names.
 - Tests `retrieve_section_info` for each course.
-- Logs any errors or courses with empty dataframes into `test_failures.csv`.
+- Logs any errors or courses with empty dataframes into `database_test_failures.csv`.

 ### Example Output